 What is it?

-JNJ-6828452 is a type of immunotherapy known as chimeric antigen receptor T-cell (CAR-T cell) therapy.
-It is currently being tested for the treatment of relapsed/refractory myeloma.
+Cilta-cel is a type of immunotherapy known as chimeric antigen receptor T-cell (CAR-T cell) therapy.
+It is currently being tested for the treatment of relapsed and/or refractory myeloma.

 How does it work?